-Catherine Munson is the Managing Partner of the firm's Washington, D.C. office and co-leader of the Native American Affairs practice.
-Ms. Munson has extensive litigation experience, representing tribal clients in complex cases before the Court of Federal Claims, federal district courts, federal appellate courts, the United States Supreme Court and administrative agencies.
+Catherine Munson is co-leader of the Native American Affairs practice.
+She has extensive litigation experience, representing tribal clients in complex cases before the Court of Federal Claims, federal district courts, federal appellate courts, the United States Supreme Court and administrative agencies.
 Ms. Munson also advises tribal and business entities on a variety of matters including water issues, code drafting, occupational health and safety, tax, sovereign immunity and insurance procurement and loss prevention.

 Ms. Munson was awarded the Managing Partner Pro Bono award for her work on behalf of the Piro-Manso-Tiwa Tribe in southern New Mexico.
-Ms. Munson has been recognized as a 2016 and 2017 Washington, D.C.
+Ms. Munson has been recognized as a 2016, 2017 and 2018 Washington, D.C.
 “Super Lawyer” for Native American Law and a 2013 Washington, D.C.
 “Rising Star” for General Litigation by Super Lawyers magazine.
-Previously, she was recognized as a Georgia "Rising Star" by Super Lawyers magazine.

 Negotiated substantial settlements for four tribal clients in actions against the United States for mismanagement of trust funds and assets.